AngelinaMelek/VL/README.md

 To run the project, you must have java 8 and maven

-  Download the project and open its directory
+  Download the project and open project directory
 ```
  git clone https://github.com/vlasovjr/VL
 ```